PLAYING SHAKESPEARE WITH DEUTSCHE BANK FAQS.

 What if I’m home-schooled/not eligible?

-All other groups are able to book tickets to our public performances of Romeo and Juliet.
-Bookings for these will open in late October, and will be bookable on a first-come, first-served basis, through our Box Office and via our website.
+All other groups are able to book tickets to our public performances of Macbeth.
+Bookings for these will open in November 2024, and will be bookable on a first-come, first-served basis, through our Box Office and via our website.

 Do you have anywhere schools can use as a prayer space?